omexus/directories/README.md

 ## Installation / Run

-clone this repository
+1. Clone this repository

-Go to 'Packages' folder and choose the zip file depending of your system (osx-arm64.zip).
-Unzip it, this will give you an executable named:
+2. Go to 'Packages' folder and choose the zip file depending of your system.
+There are six to choose from
+- linux-arm64.zip
+- linux-x64.zip
+- osx-arm64.zip
+- osx-x64.zip
+- win-arm64.exe.zip
+- win-x64.exe.zip

+3. Unzip it, this will give you an executable file named:
 ```bash
 DirectoryTree
 ```